fabnavarro/rwavelet/README.md

 t <- seq(0, 1, length = n)
 ```

-Then we specify the coarse decomposition scale *j*<sub>0</sub>, the wavelets we want to use (here, Symmlet with 6 null moments) and we perform a fast wavelet transform to get the noisy wavelet coefficients (Ywd):
+Then we specify the coarse decomposition scale *j*<sub>0</sub>, the wavelets we want to use (here, Symmlet with 6 vanishing moments) and we perform a fast wavelet transform to get the noisy wavelet coefficients (Ywd):

 ``` r
 j0 <- 0